turingschool/backend-curriculum-site/module3/lessons/jquery_dom_traversal_and_manipulation.md

 * `$('#heading')`, selects the element with a given id.
 * `$('.important')`, selects all of the elements with a given class.

-You can also use multiple selectors in the same statement:
+You can also use multiple selectors in the same statement using commas:

 * `$('p, #heading, .important')`, selects everything listed above.